kesamot11/Crypto-Toolkit/README.md

 # Crypto Toolkit

 A simple Python project for experimenting with classical ciphers.
+Currently implemented:

-Currently implemented: **Caesar Cipher** with encryption, decryption, and brute-force attack.
+- **Caesar Cipher** with encryption, decryption, and brute-force attack.
+- **Vigenere** with encryption, and decryption.

 ## Features